alex-j-wang/crazyswarm2/crazyflie_mpc/README.md

 ### Online Learning

 When using the KNODE controller, the system will launch nodes to perform online learning based on live flight data.
-Initial models for each Crazyflie must be placed in `crazyflie_mpc/data/knode_models/init`.
-The training nodes will periodically publish new models to `crazyflie_mpc/data/knode_models/online`.
+Initial models for each Crazyflie must be placed in `crazyflie_mpc/models/knode/init`.
+The training nodes will periodically publish new models to `crazyflie_mpc/models/knode/online`.
+Ensure these folders exist.
 Each Crazyflie has its own models.

 ## Topics